 LEGACY QUESTIONS TREND BENDERS MEASURES THAT MATTER Listening & Respecting How do we listen differently with respect for the humanity and value of those who differ from us?
 Seek or create spaces to encounter ideas different from your own Trust Disconnected youth Stay curious, ask questions, and prepare to listen differently Diffusion of stewardship mindsets and actions Remain open to our shared humanity Belonging How do we make sure that every person has a genuine sense of belonging?
-Tell a new story in which human differences are a collective strength Sense of belonging Connection to government Reshape public spaces to be open, inviting, and exciting.
+Tell a new story in which human differences are a collective strength Sense of belonging Connection to government Reshape public spaces to be open, inviting, exciting, and also free from segregation, violence, or neglect.
 Social vulnerability Residential segregation Uphold, enforce, and expand social norms and legal safeguards against discrimination Area deprivation Violence and hate crimes Make investment more fair through targeted universalism Incarceration rate Convey the dignity and civic value of work through fair pay and safe workplaces Contributing How do we make sure that every person has multiple ways of contributing?
 Encourage all forms of civic contribution.
 Strength of civic muscle Innovate new ways for people to participate in civic governance.
 Civic indices (agency, capacity, engagement, learning) Bridge the digital divide.
-Job satisfaction, purpose in work Civic associations Nurture a new generation of civically engaged professionals.
-Social capital Incentivize national service and shift authority to local communities.
-Voting rate Volunteering rate Defend democracy against disinformation, and authoritarianism.
+Job satisfaction, purpose in work Civic associations Social capital Nurture a new generation of civically engaged professionals.
+Shift authority to local communities and incentivize national service.
+Voting rate Volunteering rate Defend democracy against disinformation and authoritarianism.
 Digital divide Democracy index Engagement with public officials and institutions